szabgab/perlmaven.com/sites/en/pages/always-use-strict-and-use-warnings.md

 So here it is.

-In any piece of code, you should <b>always use strict and warnings</b>.
+In any piece of code, you should **always use strict and warnings**.

 Turn them off only in very restricted areas and only when you really, really need the extra power.